Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 ### Pass bandit actions to request a bandit assignment

-If the flag or experiment has a variation whose value is decided by a contextual multi-armed bandit, you can provide the bandit the set of actions it should consider as a fourth optional argument to `getStringAssignment()`:
+If the flag or experiment has a variation whose value is decided by a contextual multi-armed bandit, you can provide the bandit the set of actions it should consider as a fifth optional argument to `getStringAssignment()`:
 - `actions` - An optional `Set<String>` of action names (if no action attributes) or `Map<String, EppoAttributes>` of action names to their attributes